About the author:

 Things to See

-Himachal has plenty of tourist attractions in various destinations to choose from, and following are some of the most popular ones:
+Himachal has plenty of tourist attractions in various destinations to choose from, and the following are some of the most popular ones:

 - Manali: Solang Valley, Rohtang Pass, Manu Temple, and Bhrigu Lake